Best things to do in Tokyo: A 2026 travel guide

 Due to the country’s size and population, Japanese architecture has long been influenced by minimalism and efficiency, reaching its most extreme expression in the capsule hotel.

-The average cost for a capsule hotel in Tokyo ranges from $30 to $60 USD per night but can vary depending on location, amenities, and season.
+The average cost for a capsule hotel in Tokyo ranges from $30 to $60 USD per night, but Central Tokyo can easily exceed $70 to $90 in peak season.

 Onsen experiences